Layr-Labs/eigenx-contracts/src/billing/BILLING_OVERVIEW.md

 1. **Predict costs**: Know if their balance will cover their workload across all products
 2. **See per-product breakdown**: Understand charges per product by time period
 3. **Control spending**: Adjust balance/resources when usage changes
-4. **Efficient rate updates**: Admin rate changes in constant gas regardless of customer count

-**Single Account Model**: One billing account pays for usage across all products.
-The account holder sees aggregated balance and per-product cost breakdowns.

 ## Product Decisions